arkency/posts/posts/2020-04-21-most-controversial-rules-in-arkency.md

 13. Best story size is one.
 14. Single backlog.
 15. Always pick the first task from the top of the backlog.
+16. Always record meetings so that others can catch-up async if they want to.

 Maybe:
 - You're responsible.